ProThoughts/q2a-custom-404-page/README.md

 Plugin Version
 --------------
-- v1.1
+- v1.2

 This plugin will allow you to customize 404 page.
 You can place useful message for the site users.

 Features
 --------
-- Supports HTML code.
+- Supports HTML code, you can also add Google Analytics code.
 - Enable or disable plugin.
+- Redirect 404 page to homepage

 Installation Guide
 ------------------